 As for the conservatory, the event will count with the participation of 22 students from the courses of Applied Music and Electroacoustic Music, coordinated by their professor Daniela Cattivelli, musician, composer and performer.

 Corpi Elettrici is part of Così Sarà!
-La città che vogliamo, sponsored by the Municipality of Bologna, created by the Emilia Romagna Teatro Foundation, funded by the European Union – European Social Fund, as part of the Progetto Operativo Nazionale Città Metropolitana (National operational programme “Metropolitan cities”) 2014-2020.
+La città che vogliamo, sponsored by the Municipality of Bologna, created by the Emilia Romagna Teatro Foundation, funded by the European Union – European Social Fund, as part of the Programma Operativo Nazionale Città Metropolitane (National operational programme “Metropolitan cities”) 2014-2020.

 Performing Gender is the first stop of a European dance project carried out in the 2013-2015 two-year period.